TMG-nl/sherman/README.md

 You can leave any profiling statements in your code, provided you use the remove-profiling feature when creating a distribution build.

+### remove-dev-cruft

+Automatically removes console.log() and logging.debug() calls from your code before distributing your code.

 ### minify

 This feature minifies all concatenated JavaScript using the Google Closure